xgrommx/rx-book/content/observable/observable_instance_methods/finally.md

 {% endif %}

 Invokes a specified action after the source observable sequence terminates gracefully or exceptionally.
-There is an alias called `finallyAction` for browsers <IE9

 #### Arguments
 1. `predicate` *(`Function`)*: A function to test each source element for a condition;  The callback is called with the following information: